Inle Lake: Beautiful Reflections Of Lives

 Nowhere else can you find gardens as breathtakingly beautiful as those at Inle Lake.
 The residents of the lake’s stilted towns cultivate stunning floating gardens to grow fresh produce for their delicious traditional cuisine.

-On the northwest side of the lake, you’ll find the largest and most extensive gardens.
+On the northwest side of the lake, you’ll find the most extensive gardens.
 The lush foliage stretches out in rows beyond the residences, and locals can often be seen tending to the growing plants from their little wooden boats.
 Some of the oldest gardens are even firm enough to walk on because plant roots have extended down to the lake bottom and keep the gardens firm.

 2. 17 villages

-On the borders of the lake, there are 17 villages and islands, each with its unique customs and cultures.
-The Intha tribe is the largest and renowned for their exceptional one-leg rowing technique.
 Some Inthars reside in houses and wooden cottages on floating islands, while others live along the community lakefront.
 The area is also home to other tribes like Akha, Khun, Lahu-Na, Lahu-Shi, and Lisu, among others.
 Inle Lake is a peaceful coexistence of all these groups.

 3. Five-day market